-**I received a free copy of this book from Blogging For Books in exchange for an honest review.**
+*I received a free copy of this book from the Goodreads First Reads Program in exchange for an honest review.

 *Receiving a free copy of this book does not change my review.
-It simply provides me with a copy of a book I would not have gotten to as soon or heard about otherwise.
+It simply provides me with a copy of a book sooner than I would have otherwise gotten to it or one I would not have heard about otherwise.